Delhi customs helps woman get belongings of her brother who died in US | Business

 Delhi customs helps woman get belongings of her brother who died in US

-In a humanitarian gesture, the customs authorities helped a woman get personal belongings of her brother, who died in the US recently, by waiving duty on the parcel.
-The move came after the deceased's sister Shubhra Goyal took to Twitter to seek help in getting her brother's belongings, sent to India by the US authorities through a private courier.
+In a humanitarian gesture, the customs authorities helped a woman get the personal belongings of her brother, who died in the US recently, by waiving duty on the parcel.
+The move came after the deceased's sister, Shubhra Goyal, took to Twitter to seek help in getting her brother's belongings, sent to India by the US authorities through a private courier.

 "Our family is not in a position to pay customs duty now.
-Hence you are requested to kindly get the customs duty waived on his (her brother) last memories and help the family in this difficult times.
-Our family will be lifelong indebted to you,” she had tweeted on Saturday in Hindi, tagging Prime Minister Narendra Modi.
+Hence you are requested to kindly get the customs duty waived on his (her brother's) last memories and help the family in these difficult times.
+Our family will be indebted to you for lifelong," she had tweeted on Saturday in Hindi, tagging Prime Minister Narendra Modi.
 Her tweets, carrying other relevant details, were shared on the internet.

 A senior Delhi customs official on Sunday said that the goods were lying with the courier company at the New Courier Terminal here and they were not presented to the customs for clearance.
 "Any import consignment coming through courier comes to Indian customs for clearance when the courier company files a courier bill of entry (BoE).
 Indian customs do not even have a knowledge of a shipment till the BoE is filed," he said.